-The provisions of this policy apply to students in Clarksville Schools in grades seven through twelve.
-No student will be allowed to participate in any school activity (any activity outside the regular curriculum) or park on campus until the consent form has been signed by both student and custodial parent/legal guardian and returned to the principal.
-Positive screening results are considered cumulative and follow the student for the duration of enrollment in the Clarksville School District.
+The provisions of this policy apply to students in the Eureka Springs School District in grades seven through twelve.
+No student will be allowed to participate in any extra-curricular activity (any activity outside the regular curriculum) until both student and custodial parent/guardian have signed the consent form and returned to the Superintendent of his/her designee.
+Positive screening results are considered cumulative and follow this student for the duration of enrollment in the district.

-Definition

-Illegal Drugs are defined as any substance, including alcohol, considered illegal by Arkansas Statutes or which is controlled by the Food and Drug Administration unless prescribed by a licensed physician.
+Definition: Illegal drugs are defined as any substances, including alcohol, considered illegal by Arkansas statutes or which Food and Drug Administration or the DEA control, unless prescribed by a licensed physician.